stockmouton/stockmouton.github.io/articles/hyperinflation.md

 - Laws and Bills.
 Using the first 2, governments control a gigantic amount of money that they can redirect to different places in the economy.
 They usually are the only ones that can start tremendous investment which benefits society at large.
 They could also ban things, you might not know about it but [gold has already been completely controlled by the US at some point](https://en.wikipedia.org/wiki/Gold_Reserve_Act).
 They might decide to take control over other assets in the future...

 Governments impact the bond market because of their treasury bonds.
 Since those are risk-free, it gives a threshold to the market of what a "risk-free" interest rate is.
 As long as that rate stays above the inflation rate, those bonds are very interesting for investors seeking very low risk over a long period.

+*Side note: it is interesting to note that toot much borrowing from the government can also generate a [crisis](https://blog.independent.org/2019/12/16/how-excessive-federal-spending-sparked-a-liquidity-crisis/).
+In those thing it always needed to find the sweet spot.*

 > Do the work
 >